polkadot-fellows/xcm-format/README.md

 Of type `MaybeErrorCode`, initialized to `MaybeErrorCode::Success`.

-Expresses the status of a `Transact` instruction after the encoded call within has been dispatched.
+Expresses the result of a `Transact` instruction after the encoded call within has been dispatched.

 ### **3.11** Topic